cwarden/mysql-proxy/doc/scripting.rst

     nothing or ``nil``
       to forward the auth packet to the backend

-    proxy.PROXY_SEND_RESULT
+    :js:data:`proxy.PROXY_SEND_RESULT`
-      replace the clients packet with the content of proxy.response
+      replace the clients packet with the content of :js:data:`proxy.response`

 read_query
 ----------